PerfectlySoft/PerfectDocs/guide/LDAP.md

 - completion: callback with a parameter of dictionary, empty if failed

 #### Server Side Sort (⚠️EXPERIMENTAL⚠️)
-The `sortedBy` parameters is a string that indicates the remote server to perform search with a sorted set.
+The `sortedBy` parameter is a string that instructs the remote server to perform search with a sorted set.
 PerfectLDAP provides a more verbal way to build such a string, i.e, an array of tuples to describe what attributes would control the result set:

 ``` swift
 // each tuple consists two parts: the sorting field and its order - .ASC or .DSC